husainattar/Info-Blogger-App/README.md

 ### Authentication
-For the Authentication it uses normal authentication configure with the Passport.js library to maintain sessions and authentication. passport-local-mongoose package is used as a plugin to mongoose for simplifying the authentication process with mongoose.
+For the Authentication it uses normal authentication configure with the Passport.js library to maintain sessions and authentication. passport-local is used to support local Strategy in the application.

+passport-local-mongoose package is used as a plugin to mongoose for simplifying the authentication process with mongoose.